cmk2179/express-controller-pattern/README.md

 There are multiple ways to handle responses, the simplest way is to return an object or a promise from the controller method.
 For more fine grained control it is possible to use the `Request` and `Response` objects from express directly as show in the previous section or return an instance of `HttpResponse` from the method.
 All `HttpResponse` methods returns the instance ifself so multiple calls can easily be chained, see the sample controller in the next section.

-### Sample controller
+### Example controller

-A simplified sample controller that uses a little bit of everything that has been explained above.
-The `userDbClient` and `User` interface have not been implemented, but it should give an idea of the different usecases.
+A simplified controller that uses a little bit of everything that has been explained above.
+While some functions and interfaces have not been implemented the example should still give an idea of the different usecases.

 ```typescript
 import {